adopted-ember-addons/ember-sortable/README.md

 #### User configurable
 ##### Screen Reader

+The default language for `ember-sortable` is English.
+Any language can be supported by passing in the configuration below in the appropriate language.

 - **a11yItemName**
   a name for the item.
+Defaults to `item`.
 - **a11yAnnouncementConfig**
   a map of `action enums` to `functions` that takes the following `config`, which is exposed by `sortable-group`.
 ```javascript